stanford-cs348b/light-field/README.md

 - The images produced in steps 2 and 3 as png files.
 - Your Submission.md file.

 Ensure that all your changes have been committed and pushed to GitHub, then create a pull request from your assignment3 branch to *your* master branch.
-Add the TAs as reviews of the pull request and **DO NOT** merge your pull request.
+Add the TA as reviewer of the pull request and **DO NOT** merge your pull request.
 Keep your master branch unchanged as a basis for future assignments.

 # Grading
 - 0 - Little or no work was done.